Teaching Financial Responsibility Before an Inheritance is Important

 As with any planning, it is essential to revisit the plan as circumstances change.
 Unfortunately, it is not uncommon to see outdated wills that were drafted prior to children marrying and having their children.
 The fees to update an estate plan are relatively inexpensive compared to an ex-son-in-law remaining a contingent trustee.
 Routinely check beneficiary designations on qualified retirement plans to make certain wealth transfers to the intended recipient — for example, not an ex-spouse.

 Leaving a financial legacy can be a gratifying experience for parents; the key is to have your wishes fulfilled.
 Trusts provide control of your dollars upon your demise while educating successors produces a solid financial foundation to help avoid poor financial behaviors and entitlement.
 Financial planning and estate planning are distinctly different.
-Always consult legal counsel for estate planning.
-Be mindful of financial planners claiming expertise in estate planning; instead, charge your investment adviser to coordinate with your estate planning attorney to implement your estate plan.
+Consult legal counsel for estate planning and be mindful of financial planners claiming expertise in estate planning.
+Your investment adviser can (and often should) coordinate with your estate planning attorney to implement your estate plan.

 The article Teaching Financial Responsibility Before an Inheritance is Important is from The Central Penn Business Journal December 19, 2014.